RiNA Projects

 STSE Harm Analyses

-It may seem obvious to consider many possible relationships among fields of science & technology and societies & environments (STSE) in trying to find an STSE harm to investigate and try to overcome.
-However, there appear to be tendencies to limit analyses to smaller – ’cause –> effect’ relationships, such as: cancer from smoking; hurricanes from petroleum combustion; and privacy losses from surveillance.
+Although there are many possible harms in STSE (science, technology, society & environment) relationships to investigate and try to solve (STSE), there appear to be tendencies to limit foci to smaller ’cause –> effect’ relationships, such as: cancer from smoking; hurricanes from petroleum combustion; and privacy losses from surveillance.
 While such relationships do seem worrisome, foci on them may lead to limited actions – such as personal consumption choices.
-Personal actions can be helpful, but it is apparent that dramatic harm reduction can only come from broader analyses – such as, as shown at right/below, roles of capitalists, with government and transnational assistance, on STEM fields.
+Personal actions can be helpful, but it is apparent that dramatic harm reduction can only come from broader analyses.
+We suggest gradually educating students about this, perhaps starting with a more structural analysis (e.g., at right/below) of, for example, roles of capitalists, with government and transnational assistance, on STEM fields.

 STSE ANT Analyses